 Who We Are

-Propagate is a coalition of microfinance practitioners with a deep involvement in smallholder finance.
+Propagate is a coalition of financial inclusion practitioners with a deep involvement in smallholder finance.
 We have come together as a group to propagate the message that smallholder finance offers one of the greatest opportunities for growth and impact in financial inclusion today.

 What Binds Us Together